 A negative decision from an immigration judge ordering you removed from the U.S. can be immediately appealed to the Board of Immigration Appeals.
 In many cases, a negative decision from the Board of Immigration Appeals may be further challenged in the U.S. Courts of Appeals.
 However, many immigration attorneys do not have appellate experience.
 Broward County Immigration Attorney Andrea Montavon-McKillip has a wealth of appellate experience and can guide you effectively through the appellate process.

 Contact Peregrine Law, P.A. today if you need to appeal a bad immigration decision.

 Attorney Andrea Montavon-McKillip has more than a decade of legal experience.
 She is among a select number of attorneys who has achieved the distinction of receiving board certification from the Florida Bar in the field of immigration and nationality law.
 Fluent in Spanish and possessing a working knowledge of both Portuguese and French, Attorney Montavon-McKillip can assist people from many parts of the world.
 She is prepared to handle your case with efficiency and professionalism.
 Rather than employing a "cookie cutter" approach, Peregrine Law, P.A. addresses each case individually with a personal touch.

-With a track record of success and a strong commitment to the best interests of the men and women she represents, deportation defense attorney Montavon-McKillip is the right choice for you if you are faced with a deportation hearing in Broward County, Florida.
+With a track record of success and a strong commitment to the best interests of the men and women she represents, Attorney Montavon-McKillip is the right choice for you if you are faced with a deportation hearing in Broward County, Florida.
 She understands how to effectively and aggressively protect your interests and ensure that a negative decision is promptly appealed.

 Contact the firm to schedule a consultation at any time.